Back

 One day, we anticipate that the Aleo Network will secure billions of transactions and data points.
 This means that certain aspects of the protocol (specifically, the cryptographic logic and consensus as it pertains to value) must be ready from day one.
 Together with dozens of ecosystem participants, the team is working towards fulfilling a set of acceptance criteria and testing methodology to help provide assurance of the highest standards of security.

-Since our last update in March, we’ve made strides towards our final goal of a Mainnet launch.
+Since our last update in March, we’ve made strides towards our final goal of a mainnet launch.
 For starters, we implemented ARC-0037 and 0038 with the help of community partners StorSwift, Demox Labs, and Puzzle.
 These proposals greatly improved the security and usability for validators and delegators and created a new, program-based system for token delegation or “staking.”

 Additionally, the underlying protocol has also been updated to incorporate previous audit fixes, which includes incorporating a fully-synchronous BFT assumption into our Narhwal-Bullshark implementation, updates to the foundational credits.aleo program, and improved client sync performance.